Luis-Varona/MatrixBandwidth.jl/joss/paper.md

 equal to some fixed non-negative integer (an optimal permutation that fully minimizes the bandwidth of $A$ is not required).
-Accordingly, [MatrixBandwidth.jl](https://github.com/Luis-Varona/MatrixBandwidth.jl) offers fast algorithms for matrix bandwidth minimization and recognition, written in Julia.
+Accordingly, [MatrixBandwidth.jl](https://github.com/Luis-Varona/MatrixBandwidth.jl) offers fast algorithms for matrix bandwidth minimization and recognition.
+Julia's combination of easy syntax and high performance, along with its rapidly growing ecosystem for scientific computing, made it the ideal language of choice for this project.

 ## Example